 The second way to register trademark in China is that you have registered trademark in your local country.
 You can extend your domestic trademark in China.

-This possibility is only available to application who come from countries which is a party to the Madrid Agreement or the Madrid Protocol, the two main international treaties concerning the international registration of trademarks.
+This possibility is only available to applicant who come from countries which is a party to the Madrid Agreement or the Madrid Protocol, the two main international treaties concerning the international registration of trademarks.
 They are similar but not same.
 The main difference is that in the Protocol, it is possible to apply for the extension of the trademark to other countries, even before it is registered in the country of origin, when it is still at the stage of application.
 China is a member of both organization.

 The application for extension to China is made to the office of WIPO in Europe and USPTO in USA.
 For the nationals of a member State of the Madrid Agreement, the application must be based on a registered trademark.
 For the nationals of a member State of the Madrid Protocol, a simple trademark application, not yet registered, is sufficient.